dbt-labs/docs.getdbt.com/website/docs/docs/deploy/configure-jobs.md

 ## Configure a job

-Once you create your deployment environment in dbt Cloud, you'll be directed to the new environment page to create a new job.
 Jobs are a set of dbt commands that you want to run on a schedule to carry out a project task, for example, `dbt run` and `dbt test`.

 Review the following steps to create a job: